 Most true bitcoin wallets include a bitcoin miner fee in all outgoing transactions.
 To make sure your wallet includes a correct miner fee, change your settings to include a dynamically-calculated fee.
 That will help make sure your transaction arrives on time, even when the bitcoin network is busy.

 Wallets like the BitPay Wallet include this setting by default.
 If you would like to customize your bitcoin miner fee on the BitPay Wallet, check out this video.
 Remember that you can only customize the fee immediately before you make a transaction.
-Why is my recommended bitcoin miner fee so high?

 Note: some bitcoin exchanges won't send a miner fee when they transfer funds.
 Instead, they will deduct the miner fee cost from your outbound transaction.